pnut2357/ds-algo/templates/Pattern-in-a-deep-dive.md

 ```
 **Advanced Application: [Trapping Rain Water](https://leetcode.com/problems/trapping-rain-water/)**

 A more complex and non-obvious application of this pattern is the "Trapping Rain Water" problem.
 The goal is to calculate the volume of water that can be trapped between vertical bars of varying heights.
-AN optimal O(n) time and O(1) space solution uses opposite-end pointers.
+An optimal O(n) time and O(1) space solution uses opposite-end pointers.

 The core logic relies on maintaining the maximum height seen so far from the left (`left_max`) and from the right (`right_max`).
 The pointers `left` and `right` move inward.
 The key realization is that the amount of water trapped above any bar is determined by `min(max_height_to_left, max_height_to_right) - current_height`.
 The two-pointer approach cleverly calculates this without pre-computing two arrays of max heights.